Xochistlahuaca: History

 From the colonial period through the 19th century, the Amuzgos lost control of their lands, paying rent to Spanish lords such as Guillermo Hacho.
 In 1920, the Amuzgos began to fight to regain control with the Xochistlahuaca ejido established in 1933 on 6,384 hectares.
 This ejido was recognized as the Xochistlahuaca municipality in 1934.
 In 1967, the ejido/municipality received 1,419 hectares more territory for a total of 7,803 hectares today.

 In 1997, Hurricane Pauline, one of the worst cyclones to hit Mexico's Pacific coast, caused heavy rain leaving the municipally stranded by the loss of roads.

 Since the latter 20th century, the political situation in Xochistlahuaca has been unstable.
 It is complicated by the fact that there are two authorities, traditional indigenous councils, mostly Amuzgo and the constitutional municipal government, dominated by mestizos.
 The Amuzgo council usually consists of elders selected for their participation in the community, especially the sponsorship of religious festivals as well as family ties.
 The municipal authorities are dominated by mestizos because of their command of Spanish and greater ties to the overall Mexican culture.
 This has caused tension between the two groups which has been complicated by converts to Protestantism who reject the traditional councils and independent political movements, especially since the 1980s.
 In the early 2000s, the political situation was particularly volatile with the municipal president Aceadeth Rocha refusing to recognize certain traditional authorities.
 In 2001, a group of Amuzgos took over the municipal palace to protest.
-This action spurred the creation of the Frente Cívico Indígena de Xochistlahuaca and the Frente Comunitario de Xochistlahuca, which have had influence in both political and social issues.
+This action spurred the creation of the Frente Cívico Indígena de Xochistlahuaca and the Frente Comunitario de Xochistlahuaca, which have had influence in both political and social issues.
 Sentiments among the Amuzgos have run particularly against the PRI political party, which dominated municipal politics for decades and mostly in favor now towards National Action Party (PAN).
 Since 2006, both traditional and municipal authorities have recognition but the situation remains uneasy.

 On March 20, 2012, a 7.4 earthquake was centered very near the municipality affecting it and most of the rest of the Costa Chica region.
 It was the strongest in Mexico since the 1985 earthquake.
 Over fifteen communities in the municipality suffered moderate damage including large cracks and separated walls in a number of community churches and landslides covering roads.